 Wherefore the company’s creditors do not accept the terms offered; the directors have little option than to find a different route, out of trouble.

 Creditors Review Process

 An Insolvency Practitioner drafts a company voluntary arrangement.
-Once the company directors are happy, submit to the court the CVA, along with a copy sent to each of the company’s creditors.
+Once the company directors are willing, submit the CVA to the court, along with a copy sent to each of the company’s creditors.

 To begin with, hold a shareholders’ meeting.
 Fifty per cent of the shareholders (value) need to vote yes, to therefore approve the document.

 Once shareholders have agreed on the terms of the “CVA”, then a meeting of creditors needs holding.
 However, 75 per cent of the company’s creditors (value of debt) need to agree to the CVA, for it to be approved.